J95Ortiz/hangman-game/README.md

 Each time an incorrect guess is entered the User is told that the letter isn't in.
 The stickman will also be displayed at this stage.

-The stickman the User sees will depend on the lives they have left, and it was created using ASCII characters.
+The stickman the User sees will depend on the lives they have left and was created using ASCII characters.

 [Back to top](#contents)

 ### GAME END & REMATCH REQUEST

-When the word has been guessed or the User has no more lives left, a message is displayed which asks the User if they'd like to play again.
+When the word has been guessed or the User has no more lives left, a message will ask the User if they'd like to play again.

-Input validation checks the input and if it's anything but "yes" or "no" another message is shown prompting the user to only use these.
+Input validation checks the input and if it's anything other than "yes" or "no", another message is shown prompting the user to only use these.

-If they don't want to play again, the computer thanks them for playing and the application quits.
+If they don't want to play again the computer thanks them for playing and the application quits.

-If they choose to have another game they will have to choose the level they want, and the game will start.
+If they choose to have another game they will have to choose the level they want, and the game restarts.

 [Back to top](#contents)

 ## FUTURE FEATURES

-In future I would like to add an option so that if a User does know the word they can type it in, instead of just a letter and I'd like to implement this as a form of "sudden death".
-This would mean that if the word guessed is incorrect they will lose any remaining lives, and they will be asked if they want to play again.
+In future, I would like to add an option so that if a User thinks they know the word they can type it in instead of just entering one letter at a time.
+The idea is that this would be a form of "sudden death", which means that if their guess is wrong they will lose any remaining lives.

 I will also be adding more words to each difficulty level.